 Security Risks

 Databases often contain sensitive data and allow performing dangerous operations.
-For secure work with Nette Database, the key aspects are:
+For secure work with Nette Database, it is crucial to:

-• Understanding the difference between secure and insecure API
+• Understand the difference between secure and insecure APIs

 What is SQL Injection?